Claude Ponti: International

 Nowadays, Claude Ponti's albums are translated into 13 languages, including English, Spanish, German, Greek and Swedish.
 Russian publishing houses are starting to pay attention to the author, while Chinese and Korean people are nearly fanatical concerning him.
 His 1992 book, L'Arbre Sans Fin, was published by Bir for South Korea in 2001, with Korean translation by Jung-im Yoon.

 According to Isabelle Darthy, who was the author's publisher in 1990:

-“Claude Ponti is a headache for his translators.
-Even in French, plenty of things are missed; the reader must read a second or a third time to understand.
-The albums aimed to the international public need pretty good translations, because Claude Ponti's puns and expressions are complex, and often subtle.
+“The works of Claude Ponti present specific challenges for translation because of their linguistic density and a frequent use of wordplay.
+The albums aimed to the international public required multiple readings to identify the underlying semantic layers, because Claude Ponti's puns and expressions are complex, and often subtle.
 Translating those books required very experienced translators, and even fans of the author.”

 Claude Ponti's books have also hit the USA market, via the not-for-profit publisher Archipelago Books (under their foreign children's titles imprint, Elsewhere Editions), starting with My Valley in 2017, translated by Alyson Waters.